difuoan/storybook-vvd/README.md

 ### Prerequisites
 * a [Chromatic](https://www.chromatic.com/) account
-* a clone of this repository on GitHub
+* be a contributor to this repository

 ### Clone & Install Repository
 ```